-In general, SFP has been popular among hunters and more traditional rifle scopes while FFP optics are becoming increasingly more popular with long range shooters and snipers.
-The biggest reason FFP is becoming more popular for long range shooters is the fact that FFP is better for accuracy when calculating shots.
-More specifically, your hold over and hold unders are going to remain the same no matter what the magnification setting of the optic while a SFP is only accurate for a hold over/under at one magnification.
-In short, if you’re looking to get a red dot optic for long range shooting you will most likely want a FFP optic.
+In general, SFP has been popular among hunters and more traditional rifle scopes while FFP optics are becoming increasingly more popular with long-range shooters and snipers.
+The biggest reason FFP is becoming more popular for long-range shooters is the fact that FFP is better for accuracy when calculating shots.
+More specifically, your hold over and hold unders are going to remain the same no matter what the magnification setting of the optic while an SFP is only accurate for a holdover/under at one magnification.
+In short, if you’re looking to get a red dot optic for long-range shooting you will most likely want an FFP optic.

 Now that we have a good idea of the particulars of a red dot optic, let’s take a look at our 2019 buyers guide of the best red dot optics.

 Best Red Dot Sight

 Here we are reviewing Red Dot Sights that offer no magnification.
 These have been traditionally used by SWAT and military units operating within close quarters like cities.
 These offer the user the ability to quickly engage close targets because you don’t need to have a specific eye relief or head placement.
 These optics are typically lighter and less expensive than a variable powered red dot sight.
 In addition, they tend to have less moving parts making them less prone to have mechanical issues.

 Disadvantages of Red Dot Sights

 Because these optics have no magnification they are not ideal for mid to long-range engagements.
 As such, many units are moving away from these types of sights for use on standard service rifles because it keeps personnel from having the upper hand in longer-range engagements.
 If you’re looking for a basic optic to take to the range that won’t break the bank, this is probably your best bet.
 But if you’re looking for something more versatile consider a variable power red dot optic.

 Aimpoint Micro T2– $730+ (Price increases with options)